Lawn fertilization disease

 Landscaping

-The answer to 'lawn fertilization disease' is that common causes of lawn disease related to fertilization include over-fertilization, under-fertilization, and using the wrong type of fertilizer.
-Symptoms can include discoloration, thinning of the lawn, and the growth of fungus or weeds.
-To prevent and solve lawn fertilization diseases, it's important to follow best practices for your grass type and climate.
+The answer to 'lawn fertilization disease' is that common causes of lawn disease related to fertilization include over-fertilization, using the wrong type of fertilizer, and applying fertilizer at the wrong time of year.
+Symptoms can include yellowing, thinning, or patchy grass, as well as the growth of fungus or weeds.
+Solutions include adjusting your fertilization schedule and using the right fertilizer for your lawn type and climate.

 Sources